Elleined/go-file-server-api/README.md

 # How to use
 ### in debug mode (development)
-1. Add environment variable `GIN_MODE=debug` in IDE itself.
+1. Add environment variable `GIN_MODE=debug` in IDE itself. or else it will run in release mode when GIN_MODE is not supplied.
 2. Supply the proper values for .env file present locally in this project folder because godotenv will load it and that will used in project.

 ### in release mode (production)
-1. Add docker `-e GIN_MODE=release`
-2. When in release mode you need to dynamically supply the .env file absolutely!
+1. You need to dynamically supply the .env file absolutely!
 Use `-e KEY=VALUE` to supply the individual env variables. (not recommended)
 Use `--env-file .env` to supply the .env file (recommended)

-## In summary you need to do to run these project is
-1. The first important step you need to do is set the GIN_MODE
-2. The second step is set the env variables.

 ## My recommendation to run these project
 - Use docker for release mode (production) because the command are provided below and you dont need to tweak the local machine environment variable just to run these project.